cloudfoundry/docs-bosh/content/dns.md

 ### Healthiness

 DNS release provides a way to reference all instances (or a subset of instances) in a link via single DNS record.
-By default only heatlhy instances are returned from a group query when there is at least one healthy insance.
-When there are no healthy instances, all instances will be returned.
+Instances can be queried using their DNS addresses and a healthiness filter to filter healthy/unhealthy instances (see [Constructing Queries](#constructing-queries) for more information).
 The notion of instance healthiness is directly tied to the state of processes running on a VM.
-DNS release will continiously poll for updated healthiness information (same information is visible via `bosh instances --ps` command) on all instances from groups that were resolved at least once.
+DNS release will continuously poll for updated healthiness information (same information is visible via `bosh instances --ps` command) on all instances from groups that were resolved at least once.

 To enable healthiness, use `health.enabled` property and specify necessary TLS certificates.
 Canonical DNS runtime config with healthiness enabled can be found here: https://github.com/cloudfoundry/bosh-deployment/blob/master/runtime-configs/dns.yml.